How to Use Protected Content in Your Membership Site

 When clicking through the upload wizard, you’ll come to a section where you decide on the permissions of your files.
 With AccessAlly you do not need to make the files public – simply keep the default of “Do not grant public read access” and your files will be secured from prying eyes.

 Then when you use the AccessAlly Protected Content feature to link to your Amazon S3 files, AccessAlly will check that a person has the right tags to access it and make it available to download or view.
 Otherwise, it’s securely hidden.
+Note that the download behavior (or PDF display in the browser) depends on the settings within that browser.

 How to Turn Your Protected Content Into A “Course”